-You may want to increase the response from automatic working set adjustment to paging so that AWSA rapidly establishes a working set size that keeps paging to a reasonable rate for your configuration and workload.
-To do so, you need to reduce PFRATH and/or increase WSINC.
+You might want to increase the response from AWSA to paging so that AWSA rapidly establishes a working set size that keeps paging to a reasonable rate for your configuration and workload.
+To do so, you need to reduce PFRATH or increase WSINC or both.